 I am not against all Islamic political activism, however.
 The “good” form of Islamic political activism has one key attribute: It must never seek power.
 That is the key differentiator.
 We can criticize governments, we can publish exposés, we can refuse to do any evil the government apparatus asks us to do, we can try to influence politicians in a publicized manner (we must never scheme behind the scenes, as this too is a form of power-seeking, any dealings we have with politicians must be public, such as in the form of open letters, if it has to be secret, it is a way of befriending politicians and gaining power from it, and this causes it to turn into the “bad” type of political Islam), we can do everything we can to improve the world and to reduce tyranny, but none of this must include power-seeking.

-This is the way of the Prophet, peace be upon him, while he was under the sovereignty of another power.
+This is the way of the Prophet, , while he was under the sovereignty of another power.
 He spoke the truth, but he never sought power.
 And his activities eventually made those in power uncomfortable, until they tried to kill him.
 What he did was not fight back, but immigrate to a different area.

-If the Prophet, peace be upon him, had acted like today’s Islamists, using political organization and directly targeting Mecca’s power structure, he would have attracted the murderous attention of Mecca’s pagans far more quickly, perhaps within a few months.
+If the Prophet, , had acted like today’s Islamists, using political organization and directly targeting Mecca’s power structure, he would have attracted the murderous attention of Mecca’s pagans far more quickly, perhaps within a few months.
 But by not doing this, by not being political, he was able to work for 13 years in Mecca.
 And once it became too dangerous for him to be there, he left for a different place.

 Whether political Islam seeks or does not seek power, it will always risk persecution.
 But the point is that while Islamism spends lives needlessly (attracting murderous persecution quickly), the Prophet’s type of political activism does not spend lives needlessly.